danstafford/danstafford.github.io/docs/using-curl-for-testing-api-requests.md

 - The `--header` option allows extra headers to be included in the request.

 - The `--data` option specifies data to be included in the request.
-When using JSON media type as the data, make sure to include the header `Content-Type: application/json` to indicate this.
+When JSON is the media type being used as the data, make sure to include the header `Content-Type: application/json` to indicate this.

 Here is an example curl command using the three options described above.
 As a side note, we are using a fictional endpoint in this example.
-Please also notice the backslashes that break this command into multiple lines to make this command easier to read.
+Please also notice the backslashes that break this command into multiple lines and make it easier to read.

 ```
 curl --request POST 'https://example/v2/users' \